(Written by her dad)

 Keesha was born in 1983 in Charlotte, North Carolina.
 In my mind, she will always be that lovable, snow-white-blond little girl, who always had a hug for everyone….
 She was perhaps happiest when her little brother Kevin was born in 1987… and took her role as big sister very seriously.

-While playing in the concert band at Appling Middle School, she found a love of music that would follow her the rest of her life.
+While playing in the concert band at Appling Middle School, she found a love of music that would follow her for the rest of her life.
 Even at that young age, her friendships were deep - and built on unconditional love.
-Some of those friends are here today to celebrate with us.
+Some of those friends are now involved in this nonprofit.

 She used this experience to land a music scholarship at the University of Memphis.
-She was so proud to march with the "Mighty Sound of the South" Marching Band.
+She was so proud to march with the "Mighty Sound of the South" Tiger Marching Band.
 It was in the band that she made several lifelong friends….
-As I read the tributes posted to her facebook wall this week, I realized just how special they thought she was….
+As I read the tributes posted to her Facebook wall since her death, I realized just how special they thought she was….
 Here is one example: “I remember the way she smiled from the outside in - and how much she loved us… She was one of my best friends in the world - actually more like a sister….
 I feel grateful that God put us together - sorta like peanut butter and jelly.
 She’s taught me SO many things.
 She taught me courage and strength and kindness and compassion and patience.
-She was a total goob, but that’s what made her laugh so infectious.”
+She was a total ‘goob,’ but that’s what made her laugh so infectious.”

-Although she was never blessed with children, she had hundreds of children that she claimed as her own as a daycare teacher.
-Just this past weekend, two girls came to visit.
-They have been to our house many times over the four years she was sick.
-They are now 9 and 11 but, they STILL remembered her - and prayed for her daily.
-And they still call her, “Ms. Keesha… the best teacher I ever had!”
+Although she was never blessed with children, she claimed hundreds of children as her own as a daycare teacher.
+In fact, two girls came to visit her just before she died.
+They had been to our house many times over the four years she was sick.
+They are now 9 and 11 but STILL loved her - and prayed for her daily.
+And they called her, “Ms. Keesha… the best teacher I ever had!”

 Throughout her illness, I asked her if she wanted me to stop writing about her life on Facebook.
 She said no - and told me, “please tell others not to make the mistakes I made…” She also talked to all of her friends about the need to do two key things - both the focus of our mission - to “go to the gynecologist - and know your body and pay attention to the warning signs.”